Anna Lee (violinist): Competitions and awards

-She has claimed numerous top and special prizes at competitions, such as in the 2019 Montréal International Violin Competition, the 2018 International Violin Competition of Indianapolis, the 2011 Sion-Valais International Violin Competition (renamed the Tibor Varga International Violin Competition), the 2010 and 2012 Yehudi Menuhin International Competition (Junior and Senior Divisions, respectively), the Aspen Music Festival's 2009 American Academy of Conducting Competition, and the 2008 Blount-Slawson Young Artist Competition.
+She has claimed numerous top and special prizes at competitions, such as in the 2019 Montréal International Violin Competition, the 2018 International Violin Competition of Indianapolis, 2020 Ysaÿe International Music Competition, the 2022 Classic Strings Competition Dubai, the 2011 Sion-Valais International Violin Competition (renamed the Tibor Varga International Violin Competition), the 2010 and 2012 Yehudi Menuhin International Competition (Junior and Senior Divisions, respectively), the Aspen Music Festival's 2009 American Academy of Conducting Competition, and the 2008 Blount-Slawson Young Artist Competition.

 Instrument

 Previously, she was one of the youngest recipients of the Stradivari Society for several years, which generously loaned her a Nicolò Amati (c.1635-40) violin.
-Currently, she plays a Giovanni Tononi violin, dated ca. 1690, on a loan from the Ravinia’s Steans Music Institute.
+She also previously played on a Giovanni Tononi violin, dated ca. 1690, on a loan from the Ravinia’s Steans Music Institute.